MeteorTheLizard/SMITE-Optimizer/README.md

 <h2 align="center"><strong>An "outstanding contribution" to the community</strong></h2>

-<p align="center">The program is officially recognized by Hi-Rez and considered to be an "outstanding contribution"</p>
+<p align="center">The program is officially recognized by Hi-Rez Studios and considered an "outstanding contribution"</p>

 <p align="center">https://ibb.co/album/bbLhkQ</p>